Is hydrochlorothiazide dangerous

 While hydrochlorothiazide can be an effective medication for managing hypertension and other conditions, there are certain individuals who should avoid taking it.
 It is important to consult with a healthcare professional before starting any new medication to determine if it is safe and appropriate for your specific situation.

-See also Synthroid hydrochlorothiazide
+See also Amiloride hydrochlorothiazide manufacturer

 1. Individuals with a known allergy to hydrochlorothiazide